 According to Don Andrews and James Bonta, leading criminal justice scholars, the RNR model is based on the following three principles:1

 1. Risk principle.
-Match the level of service to the offender’s risk of reoffending, based on static factors (e.g., age at first arrest, gender) and dynamic factors (e.g., substance abuse, antisocial attitudes).
-High-risk offenders should receive more intensive intervention.
+Match the level of service to the offender’s risk of reoffending, based on static factors (e.g., age at first arrest, history of arrest, current age) and dynamic factors (e.g., substance abuse, antisocial attitudes).
+Higher-risk offenders should receive more intensive intervention.

 2. Need principle.
 Assess criminogenic needs and target them in treatment.
 High-risk offenders should receive intensive treatment, while low-risk offenders should receive minimal or no treatment.